MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

 All of these are valid approaches.
 The first one is the most RESTful, but it is also the most complicated to implement.
 The second one is the least RESTful, but it is the easiest to implement.
 The third one is a compromise between the two.

 Whichever approach you choose, you should be consistent so that the user experience is consistent.
+A couple things to consider:
+* Use query strings for optional parameters and also for parameters that would difficult in the path (like strings with spaces or special characters)
+* Use path parameters for required parameters
+* Use the same parameter names across all of your paths
+* Use the same HTTP verbs for the same kinds of operations (e.g. use GET for all of your queries, use POST for all of your inserts, use PUT for all of your updates, use DELETE for all of your deletes)

 ### Testing the API
 While not required for this assignment, it is strongly recommended that you use a tool like [Postman](https://www.postman.com/) to test your API.
 This will allow you to test the API without having to write a client for it.
 You can also use the browser to test the API, but it is not as flexible as Postman.